interminablefields/fabric-cutout-tool/README.md

 # fabric-cutout-tool
+This tool helps measure and extract usable fabric space from a photo with cutouts.

 ## program description
-given a photo of a piece of fabric, this program will:
+Given a photo of a piece of fabric, this program will:
 * segment the fabric from its background
 * segment the cutout shapes within the fabric
 * bound each cutout in a minimum-area rectangle
 * save out two 4-channel PNGs: one with the original cutouts removed, one with the minimum-area rectangles¹ removed.
 * save out a CSV containing millimeter dimension information for the fabric, boxes, etc.

-sample source and result files are available in the `images/` folder.
+Sample source and result files are available in the `images/` folder.

 ## usage
 1. place a coin (default nickel) on the fabric.